 - Children who might have problems developing during puberty

-Children who have any of the following conditions:
+Children with any of the following diagnoses:

 - Ambiguous genitalia

 - Androgen insensitivity syndrome